The Basics

 Organic Strategies for Whitefly Control © Frances Michaels

-aphid skins will drop off.
+skins will simply drop off.
 Just shake the plant to find out which you have!
-While there are about 20 species

-in Australia, the most serious pest is the
+While there are about 20 species in Australia, the most serious pest is the greenhouse whitefly

-in ones or twos - they go round in hordes, so a severe attack can have a major impact on a plant.
+don't go round in ones or twos - they go round in hordes, so a severe attack can have a major impact on a plant.

-Whiteflies suck sap from the plant, resulting in a yellow mottling on the surface of the leaf, as well as
+Whiteflies suck sap from the plant, resulting in a yellow mottling on the surface of the leaf, as well as leaf

 Adult whiteflies have a 3 mm wingspan and are covered with a white, waxy coating.
 Each adult female lays about

-they can be confused with scale.
+be confused with scale.

 period and must have a suitable host all year.
 Severe winters reduce numbers considerably.